quicwg/wg-materials/interim-20-10/minutes.md

 ## More use cases from Mike Bishop

-**Mike Bishop:** have been talking about scenario where clients make requests.
+**Mike Bishop:** Have been talking about scenario where clients make requests.
 Those might end up at instances that do not have all information that the client is requesting, so they have to recursively fetch those resources.
 It would be nice if those nodes could directly send their replies to the client, instead of